 This California Grilled Chicken Shawarma Kabob uses low-fat chicken breast with pita, fresh arugula and avocados.
 Sponsored by Hidden Valley® Roasted Garlic Ranch dressing.
-Find more of my kabob recipes here.
+Love kabob?
+Try my Persian kabob recipes.

 Comfort food has different meanings depending on what part of the world you grew up in.
 These comfort dishes tend to evoke memories from your childhood and always bring a smile to your face, even on a rainy day.